 2. Not checking official sources of information

-And this translates into other areas of life.
+This translates into other areas of life.
 Just like with googling, programmers make it their habit to go to the official sources for the information they need.
 And this is why they don’t take it well when people around them don’t do it.

 For example, during the first lockdown in England that started in March 2020, people were allowed to leave their homes for only specific reasons.
 And one of these reasons was exercise.
 Despite this, there were many people on social media complaining about seeing somebody running on the street.
 According to them, the runner was breaking lockdown rules.
 But he definitely wasn’t.